Iron

 - ^ Enani G, et al. The incidence of iron deficiency anemia post-Roux-en-Y gastric bypass and sleeve gastrectomy: a systematic review.
 Surg Endosc.
 (2019)

-- ^ Ganz T. Molecular pathogenesis of anemia of chronic disease.
+- ^ Ganz T. Molecular pathogenesis of anemia of chronic condition.
 Pediatr Blood Cancer.
 (2006)

 - ^ D'Angelo G. Role of hepcidin in the pathophysiology and diagnosis of anemia.
 Blood Res.
 (2013)

-- ^ Filmann N, et al. Prevalence of anemia in inflammatory bowel diseases in european countries: a systematic review and individual patient data meta-analysis.
+- ^ Filmann N, et al. Prevalence of anemia in inflammatory bowel conditions in european countries: a systematic review and individual patient data meta-analysis.
 Inflamm Bowel Dis.
 (2014)

 - ^ Cooke AG, et al. Iron Deficiency Anemia in Adolescents Who Present with Heavy Menstrual Bleeding.
 J Pediatr Adolesc Gynecol.
 (2017)